R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 On AWS you can set up S3 buckets with all sorts of permissions and functionality including using them to host static files.
 A number of people accidentally open them up with permissions that are too loose.
 By default, S3 buckets are private and secure when they are created.
-To allow it to be accessed as a web page, you have to turn on `Static Website Hosting` and changed the aws bucket policy to allow everyone `s3:GetObject` privileges
+To allow it to be accessed as a web page, you have to turn on `Static Website Hosting` and changed the aws
-which is fine if you plan to publicly host the bucket as a web page.
+bucket policy to allow everyone `s3:GetObject` privileges, which is fine if you plan to publicly host the bucket as a web page.
 But then you can introduce the flaw if you change the permissions to add `Everyone` to have `List` permissions.

 > **Warning**